shrutig2000/bits_video_analysis/README.md

 Deep learning models showed potential for spatiotemporal representation learning but were constrained by dataset size and training duration.

+Performance plots, confusion matrices, and feature visualizations are available in the results/ directory.

 A detailed comparative discussion, including performance metrics, confusion matrices, ROC analysis, and error analysis, is provided in the final report.